Unmet need for GP services due to a lack of transport

 Lack of transport is a significant barrier to healthcare for people living in high deprivation areas

-In 2020/21, adults living in the most deprived areas were more than six times more likely to experience an unmet need for GP services due to a lack of transport than people living in the least deprived areas.
+In 2024/25, adults living in the most deprived areas were more than twice as likely to experience an unmet need for GP services due to a lack of transport than people living in the least deprived areas.

 Information about the data